IamHenri/Flask-Sites-with-Bootstrap/README.md

 This form helps you calculate the time spent on an activity you would have done during years, every day.
 The result is the whole time spent.

+You can find here a version of the scripts in this directory here : http://designerfonctionnel.pythonanywhere.com/

 # NEVER
 Never use these sources for a production site as they are.
 You must modify the debug parameter to FALSE.